bsmith89/StrainPGC/README.md

     spgc.results.nc
 ```

-The output file, `spgc.results.nc`, is an XArray/NetCDF binary format which includes
+The output file, `spgc.results.nc`, is an binary format which includes
 a variety of statistics about genes and strains.

+This file can be parsed directly using the XArray library in Python.

 #### Step 4: Dump results to text files